Stars rally to beat Preds 4-2 in Winter Classic at Cotton

 After another Dallas penalty created a 5-on-3, Duchene’s ninth goal put the Predators up 1-0.
 Time was running out on the five-minute major against Perry when Duchene assisted on Fabbro’s fourth goal.

-NOTES: The largest crowd for an NHL game was 105,491 fans at Michigan Stadium for the 2014 Winter Classic when Toronto beat Detroit. … NHL officials said the crowd included more than 20,000 Predators fans, which Commissioner Gary Bettman noted was more people than would fit into Nashville’s home arena. … The temperate at the start of the game was 54.9 degrees, the warmest for a Winter Classic.
+NOTES: Rinne and Stars goalie Ben Bishop both had 31 saves. … The largest crowd for an NHL game was 105,491 fans at Michigan Stadium for the 2014 Winter Classic when Toronto beat Detroit. … NHL officials said the crowd included more than 20,000 Predators fans, which Commissioner Gary Bettman noted was more people than would fit into Nashville’s home arena. … The temperate at the start of the game was 54.9 degrees, the warmest for a Winter Classic.
 That was about average for North Texas on Jan.
 1. But it was also overcast, which made for good playing conditions for the Southernmost outdoor game in NHL history.

 UP NEXT